Industrial Communications Protocols and Network Management

 The IEC 61850 protocol standard is designed to support the communication of all functions being performed in the substation.
 Its’ main goal is interoperability; this is the ability for IEDs from one or different manufacturers to exchange information and use the information for their own functions.
 Moreover, the standard allows a free allocation of these functions and accepts any system philosophy, from a distributed architecture (for example, decentralized substation automation) to a centralized configuration (for example, RTU based).

-Full 3-day workshop with theory and practice on the use of standards protocols for automating electrical substations and remote projects, MODBUS, DNP3, IEC 61850 and IEC 60870-5 101/104
+Full 3-day Workshop with theory and practice on standards and the use of communication protocols used in industry, mainly the electric power industry, that involve the use of MODBUS, DNP3, IEC 61850 and IEC 60870-5 101 / 104.

-This training is designed to provide valuable knowledge about the standards used in the electric and remote control industry.
-Widely recommended for people involved in the design, implementation and commissioning of electrical substations automation solutions.
+This training is designed to provide valuable knowledge about the connectivity and communication standards used in the electrical and remote control industry.
+Widely recommended for personnel involved in the implementation of industrial automation solutions.

 • A notebook for each participant